chancehudson/scalarff/README.md

 - `Curve25519FieldElement` - `curve25519` field element [powered by](https://docs.rs/curve25519-dalek/latest/curve25519_dalek/scalar/index.html)
 - `Bn128FieldElement` - `alt_bn128` field element [powered by](https://docs.rs/ark-bn254/0.4.0/ark_bn254/)

+## Math

+This library is designed to provide easy access to field elements and their corresponding real number representations as `BigUint` instances.
+This combination is used to implement higher level functions.

 See the [1000 residues](https://github.com/chancehudson/scalarff/blob/main/examples/1000_residues.rs) example to get started.

 ```js